Achievable logoAchievable logo

 1. Acetyl-CoA combines with oxaloacetate to form citrate.

-2. Citrate undergoes a series of transformations, releasing two molecules of CO2.
+2. Citrate is transformed through a series of reactions, releasing two molecules of CO2.

 3. NADH and FADH2 are generated through redox reactions.